undg/autorotate/README.md

 ## Usage
 Command `left` `right` `portrait` and `lanscape` are wrappers around xrandr and xinput to synchronize rotation of screen and digitizer.
 In fact they will rotate all xinput devices including stylus, touchpad, touchscreen, mouse and ~~webcam~~.

-Laptops with axis sensor can use `auto` command to detect orientation.
+Laptops with axis sensor can be run without any command to detect orientation.
 Flag `--daemon` is designed to run in background as a service.

+Check display name with `list` command.

+`autorotate list`

+`autorotate --display eDP`

+`autorotate --daemon --display eDP`

 ## Service (systemd)